wittfabian/djangae/README.md

 # HOW DO I USE THIS THING?!?!

- * Shove the Djangae folder in the root of your project, either by symlink or directly - or .. whatever
+ * Put the djangae folder somewhere, you'll need to manipulate the path to find it.
+The recommended method of doing this is to create a file in the root of the project called fix_path.py which contains something like the following (assuming djangae is in the lib folder):

+    import os
+    import sys

+    def boot():
+        sys.path.insert(0, os.path.abspath("lib"))

+        from djangae.boot import configure
+        configure(True) #Configures datastore stubs and 3rd party libs

  * Add djangae to INSTALLED_APPS
  * At the top of your settings, insert the following line: `from djangae.settings_base import *` - this sets up some default settings
  * Make your manage.py look something like this: